-While the Study raises the possibility of changes in how the principal trading requirements of the Advisers Act apply to investment advisers (presumably including broker-dealers acting as investment advisers), it makes no concrete proposals and even cites examples of enforcement cases against dual registrants for engaging in riskless principal transactions when there is substantial justification for excluding them from § 206(3)'s restrictions subject to appropriate safeguards.
+While the Study raises the possibility of changes in how the principal trading requirements of the Advisers Act apply to investment advisers (presumably including broker-dealers acting as investment advisers), it makes no concrete proposals and even cites examples of enforcement cases against dual registrants for engaging in riskless principal transactions when there is substantial justification for excluding them from Section 206(3)'s restrictions subject to appropriate safeguards.

-Possible Focus on Internalization

-In conjunction with addressing how brokerdealers would satisfy the uniform fiduciary standard and considering "whether any changes should be made to the principal trading requirements that apply to investment advisers," the Staff suggests that the SEC "should also consider addressing potential conflicts of internalization and other practices that may be analogous to 'agency cross' trades."
+Possible Focus on Internalization.
+In conjunction with addressing how broker-dealers would satisfy the uniform fiduciary standard and considering "whether any changes should be made to the principal trading requirements that apply to investment advisers,"35 the Staff suggests that the SEC "should also consider addressing potential conflicts of internalization and other practices that may be analogous to 'agency cross' trades."36

-Harmonizing Books and Records Requirements
+Harmonizing Books and Records Requirements.
 The Study's recommendation for harmonizing the recordkeeping requirements of investment advisers with those of broker-dealers has long been expected.

-In the Study, the Staff notes that while certain differences in existing recordkeeping requirements of investment advisers and broker-dealers are attributable to differences in the business activities of the two and thus are justified, others are not.
-The Staff emphasizes that the recordkeeping requirements under the Advisers Act are not as all-encompassing as those prescribed for broker-dealers and thus "limit the effectiveness of internal supervision and compliance structures and the ability of regulators to access information and verify the entity's compliance with applicable requirements."
-If carried out, this recommendation will affect all investment advisers, but might be especially burdensome for smaller ones.
+In the Study, the Staff notes that while certain differences in existing recordkeeping requirements of investment advisers and broker-dealers are attributable to differences in the business activities of investment advisers and broker-dealers and thus are justified, others are not.
+The Staff emphasizes that the recordkeeping requirements under the Advisers Act are not as all-encompassing as those prescribed for broker-dealers and thus "limit the effectiveness of internal supervision and compliance structures and the ability of regulators to access information and verify the entity's compliance with applicable requirements."37 If carried out, this recommendation will affect all investment advisers, but might be especially burdensome for smaller investment advisers.

-Harmonizing Registration, Licensing and Continuing Education Requirements

-Addressing the possibility of using a single form to register both investment advisers and brokerdealers, the Staff explains that such a requirement would likely be more burdensome than beneficial, and therefore recommends only that the SEC consider making overlapping portions of Form ADV and Form BD as uniform as possible.
-The Staff, however, does imply that investment advisers and their retail customers might benefit from a review process prior to an investment adviser's registration, which is similar to the FIN-RA application review process to which brokerdealers are subject.
-Although the Study focuses on conducting a preregistration review like that conducted by FINRA for its broker-dealer members, it does not propose similar reviews of material changes in investment advisory businesses as the Study notes FINRA undertakes under FINRA Rule 1017.
+Harmonizing Registration, Licensing and Continuing Education Requirements.
+Addressing the possibility of using a single form to register both investment advisers and broker-dealers, the Staff explains that such a requirement would likely be more burdensome than beneficial38 and thus recommends only that the SEC consider making overlapping portions of Form ADV and Form BD as uniform as possible.
+The Staff, however, does imply that investment advisers and their retail customers might benefit from a review process prior to an investment adviser's registration similar to the FINRA application review process to which broker-dealers are subject.
+Although the Study focuses on conducting a preregistration review like that conducted on broker-dealers by FINRA, it does not propose similar reviews of material changes in investment advisory businesses as the Study notes FINRA undertakes under FINRA Rule 1017.

-The Study next focuses on the lack of a federal or Self-Regulatory Organization (SRO) licensing requirements for investment adviser personnel, and acknowledges that the "lack of a continuing education requirement and uniform federal licensing requirement for investment adviser representatives may be a gap, but establishing such requirements for investment adviser representatives may raise certain challenges for the [SEC], given the current lack of infrastructure and resources to administer an education and testing program."41 Notably, the Staff leaves open the possibility that a private organization could develop and oversee such a program.
-Generally, harmonizing investment adviser registration, supervised-person licensing, and continuing education to the brokerdealer paradigm would be a burdensome change for large and small investment advisory firms alike.
+The Study next focuses on the lack of a federal or SRO licensing requirement for investment adviser personnel, and acknowledges that the "lack of a continuing education requirement and uniform federal licensing requirement for investment adviser representatives may be a gap, but establishing such requirements for investment adviser representatives may be a gap, but establishing such requirements for investment adviser representatives may be a gap, but establishing such requirements for investment adviser representatives may raise certain challenges for the [SEC], given the current lack of infrastructure and resources to administer an education and testing program."39 Notably, the Staff leaves open the possibility that a private organization could develop and oversee such a program.
+Generally, harmonizing investment adviser registration and supervised person licensing and continuing education to the broker-dealer paradigm would be a burdensome change for large and small firms alike without significant benefit.